Hello everyone,

 It's now time to play with the cheesecloth.
 Begin by pulling three threads vertically every 1".
 Next do the same horizontally.
 The above photo shows what the cheesecloth looks like when done.

 The cheesecloth is now laid over the melon that has been spray basted.
+Here's a close-up of what it looks like.

 Circles are made at the intersections of the pulled cloth.
 I used tweezers to manipulate the cloth.